The City of San José transforms municipal service delivery and spurs innovation by taking 311 to the cloud.

 In addition, the City of San José sought to translate service data into insights for improved service decisions, thus transforming service delivery.

-CIO, City of San José
+Why City of San José Chose Oracle

 The City of San José selected Oracle CX Service to provide a consolidated service request and communications management solution.
 It also gained a mobile application that enables citizens and businesses to communicate issues and ideas, as well as a platform that integrates with work management systems across city departments.
 In addition, the Oracle CX Service platform provides service request data, dashboards, and maps for improved decision-making.